sebabelmar/sensors_controller/README.md

 Because of time limitation the code presents a lack of validations, it does not account for all possible edge cases and the test suite is incomplete.
 I included comments to simplify code review.
+I did not see the need for creating modules for mixins or parent classes.
+But definitely with more time I would have looked for patterns to refactor in that direction.

+## Diver Code
+I assumed that the controller would get inputs from the sensors as armed or disarmed not being responsible of time management (60 seconds).
+The driver code example accounts for turning on 2 sub-corridors lights that would exceed the floor energy limit.
+Therefore, one of the AC units gets turned off.
+Then one of the lights is set to off again liberating energy for the AC unit to go back to work.

 ## Run and Test